 Preparing and Protecting Your Container Roses for The Winter

 *Please note, these instructions are for roses that have already been transplanted into a different container.
-When you first receive your rose, please do not keep it in the shipping container for longer than a month.
+When you first receive your rose, please do not keep it in the shipping container for longer than two weeks.
 If you are not planting the rose in the ground, then please transplant it into a larger container and then follow the instructions below on overwintering.

 Roses grown in pots and other containers should be prepared and protected before your first frost.
 Pruning the canes back to 18”-24” and removing any damaged or diseased foliage will prepare your plants to go dormant for the winter and make storing them easier.